 Whether you are asking big or small questions, celebrating a joy, or facing a crossroad, sharing your journey with others like you may be sound reasons for joining a companioning group.

 View testimonies of CSB students who have or are currently participating in our Journey Group Program.

-Any One!
 Most people who join a group do so because they wish to seek a deeper understanding of their inner-self, are struggling with a transition in their life, want a sacred place where they can explore life's greater questions, enhance the values they already have, or experience community.
 Group participants are available for current CSB students throughout their four years, and group facilitating opportunities are open to CSB faculty, staff, alumnae, and any adult community members.